|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Event forecast update II for April 26 - May 7

 One final update on the weekend system.
 The models have remained very insistent in storms not firing before sunset (or at all) on Saturday evening in Kansas and Oklahoma.
 This now even includes the 4KM WRF short-range model.
 Sunday also remains unimpressive to me due to the lack of instability shown.
 Since we are now within a couple of days of this event with such consistency and agreement in the models, my confidence in a Plains weather expedition - even a one-day run - is now very low.

 To top that off, this system will bring multiple opportunities in Missouri and Illinois.
-In my opinion, these local setups look much better than the ones in the Plains right now - and they are about one-fifth of the cost to chase than a trip to the Plains!
+In my opinion, these local setups look much better than the ones in the Plains right now - and they are about one-fifth of the cost to observe storms than a trip to the Plains!

-Now - if I had unlimited funding to chase everything, I'd without a doubt be headed to Kansas tonight.
+Now - if I had unlimited funding to observe storms everything, I'd without a doubt be headed to Kansas tonight.
 One has to consider that we still have the entire month of May and first half of June left in the season.
-What if the last half of May brings a series of banner expedition days?
+What if the last half of May brings a series of banner storm observation days?
 It then would seem prudent to save money for that possibility, rather than to spend it all early on every setup in some sort of 'chase everything' philosophy.

 The following table charts the probability of a Great Plains weather expedition happening for several indicated date ranges in the near future:

 |2014 Plains Storm Expeditions - Probabilities as of April 25|